Budget Points of Order

 401(a) – New Borrowing Authority.
 Prohibits consideration of legislation that would provide new contract authority, borrowing authority, or credit authority not limited by amounts provided in advance in an appropriations act (50 votes needed to waive).

 401(b)(1) – New Entitlement Authority.
-Prohibits consideration of legislation that would provide new entitlement authority that is to become effective during the current fiscal year (50 votes needed to waive).
+Prohibits consideration of legislation that would provide new entitlement authority that is to become effective during the current year (50 votes needed to waive).

 425(a)(1) – No Unfunded Mandates Without CBO Estimate.
 Prohibits consideration of any committee-reported legislation unless a CBO estimate of any federal, intergovernmental, or private sector mandates has been printed in the committee report or the Congressional Record.
 NOTE: Does not apply to conference reports (50 votes needed to waive).

 425(a)(2) – No Unfunded Mandates in Excess of Limit.
-Prohibits consideration of any legislation that contains an unfunded intergovernmental mandate in excess of the statutory limit for the fiscal year in which it becomes effective or any of the following four fiscal years (50 votes needed to waive).
+Prohibits consideration of any legislation that contains an unfunded intergovernmental mandate in excess of the statutory limit for the year in which it becomes effective or any of the following four years (50 votes needed to waive).

 4(g)(3) – Emergency Designation.
 Permits any Senator to strike an emergency designation of direct spending or revenues made pursuant to Statutory PAYGO.*